THE COMPLETE GUIDE

 Within a year, the top channels on YouTube were dethroned primarily by video game streamers and vloggers such as Pewdiepie who would upload videos that were on average 3 times longer than the videos of other top YouTubers and uploaded almost every single day.

-Top YouTubers which created quality content, whether education or comedy oriented, could not keep up – it was simply not possible to create 20-30 minutes of quality comedy or educational content every single day of the year.
+Top YouTubers who created quality content, whether education or comedy oriented, could not keep up – it was simply not possible to create 20-30 minutes of quality comedy or educational content every single day of the year.
 They were all dethroned by this new wave of content creators.

 Since then the algorithm has been changed to remedy this imbalance but the fact remains: there are powerful algorithms at play in social media that need to be understood.
 This has arguably been the most overlooked factor in employer branding.